iffse/pay-respects/README.md

 - 🚀 **Blazing fast suggestion**: You won't notice any delay for asking suggestions!
 - 🎯 **Accurate results**: Suggestions are verified before being prompted to the user, no `sudo` suggestions when you are using `doas`!
 - ✏️ **Easy to write rules**: You don't need to know Rust.
 The rules are written in a TOML file!
 - 🔩 **Modular**: TOML not your taste?
-Add sources with your favorite language with a custom module!
+Add sources using your favorite language with a custom module!
 - 🤖 **AI Support**: AI module comes in aid when there is no rule for your error!
 - 🪶 **Tiny binary size**: Not even 1MB for core features!